Nillipilli/Zoo_API/README.md

 ### Plan Generation

-- **GET** /tasks/cleaning
-  - Description: Generate a cleaning plan for all the enclosures.
-For every enclosure, calculate the next date for cleaning and the person responsible for cleaning.

 - **GET** /tasks/medical
   - Description: Generate a medical check-up plan for all the animals.
 For every animal, calculate the next date for a medical check-up.